Bridging the Gap Between Trailhead and a Salesforce Career

 Salesforce are not alone in driving inclusivity in its job market.
 Many people would have heard of PepUp Tech, an organisation whose mission is to “give motivated, underserved students the access, skills, mentors” – in other words, supporting individuals from underserved communities get their foot on the first rung of the Salesforce ‘career ladder’.

 I was fortunate to sit down with Selina Suarez, co-founder of PepUp Tech, long-serving Salesforce Admin, and equal opportunities advocate.
-The topics we discussed during our chat include how Salesforce lowers barriers to entry with self-learning, the gaps between learning and practical application, and a new stream of talent coming into the Salesforce ecosystem thanks to a PepUp Tech program that she is spearheading in response to the mass unemployment resultant from the COVID-crisis.
+The topics we discussed during our chat include how Salesforce lowers barriers to entry with self-learning, the gaps between learning and practical application, and a new stream of talent coming into the Salesforce ecosystem thanks to a PepUp Tech program that she is spearheading in response to the mass unemployment.

 This is part 1, where we cover bridging the gaps between learning and practical application of Salesforce for new Trailblazers.
 Part 2 will look into the new Salesforce talent stream that could fulfil the demand for Salesforce professionals that is currently outstripping supply, especially those with expertise from other industries.